microsoft/PowerToys/README.md

 - Calculator now handles trailing zeroes on hexadecimal numbers correctly.
 - System commands plugin can now show the local ip and mac addresses.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Folder plugin has improved results, with improved tooltips.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Windows setting plugin has added entries for Screen Saver and Connect Wiring Display Panel.
+- Windows settings plugin has added entries for Screen Saver and Connect Wiring Display Panel.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Plugins can now show descriptions for their configurations in settings.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Fix for the focus issue when calling PowerToys Run for the first time after login and after returning from some windows.
 - Fix for a bug on Program when creating a shortcut.